-ART 106 - Design Studio
+ART 106 - Intro to Visual Communication

 3 Credits This hands-on course examines the fundamental elements and principles of two-dimensional and three-dimensional composition and encourages students to explore traditional methods and discover new solutions to visual problems.
 This is a foundational course to all fields of visual study.